We use your personal information in the following ways to fulfil our contractual obligations to you and for our legitimate business interest:

 The law on data protection sets out a number of different reasons for which a company may collect and process your personal data, including:

 • Where we have your consent; • Where necessary to perform a contract with you; • When it is our legal duty; • Where processing your personal information is in our legitimate interest as long as this is not overridden by your rights and your information is processed in a way that you would reasonably expect.
 Our legitimate interest is that that the processing is necessary for us to provide the information or services that you have requested or purchased and to improve or promote them.

 Sensitive personal information such as religion, race, ethnicity, political beliefs or health information such as learning abilities is classed as Special Category Data under the GDPR.
-Our legal basis for processing is our legitimate interest which is to provide you with advice and guidance in relation to a course application or during the course of studies, or in order to use the Support for Learning services where you have provided this information for this limited purpose.
+Our legal basis for processing it is our legitimate interest which is to provide you with advice and guidance in relation to a course application or during a course of studies, or in order to use our Learning Support service where you have provided this information.
 Your interest is that you have provided this information for this limited purpose.
 We may only process this information if you have also given us your consent.
 We ask that you only provide such information on course applications and during the course of studies where you give us consent to collect it.
 We are only able to work with others who are helping a student with their studies where we have consent to share this information with them.
-Where provided to purchase a Support for Learning service consultation we will seek consent to store this information during the consultation and will seek consent to share it if you are a student or the parent of a student and you wish us to share the information within the staff team.
+Where provided to purchase a Learning Support service consultation we will seek your consent to store this information during the consultation and will seek your consent to share it if you are a student or the parent of a student and you wish us to share the information within the staff team.

 Withdrawing your consent: Where you have given us your consent to use your personal data, you have the right to withdraw your consent at any time by writing to us at the email address below.
 You may withdraw your consent to marketing emails by using the unsubscribe link provided in every email or by contacting us at the email address below and we must always comply with your request.